jackfranklin/pulldown/README.md

 ## Changelog

+__V1.0.0__
+- complete rewrite to separate Pulldown the module and Pulldown the CLI tool.
+The module is now responsible for searching the API and returning the contents of the library source.
+The CLI tool saves those to files and parses the command line arguments.
+- Various small bug fixes and tweaks.

 __V1.0.0rc1__
 - you can now run a dry-run to see what will happen with the flag `-d` or `--dry-run`: `$ pulldown -d jquery` (Number #40)
 - if you use 1 semi colon instead of 2 to split URL and output (eg `jquery:foo.js`), which is incorrect, you'll see a nice error message instead of a JS exception.
 (Number #33)